geg-tech/engipad/journal.md

 I also set up the code for the OLED and RGB, making the OLED print out "engineer gamin" for now and the RGB set to a default RGB pattern by QMK.
 I plan to fine tune and test out the firmware more accurately when the Hackpad parts come in, but this will do for now.

+After I got the firmware setup, I began working on my README and preparing this repo for submission :D

-current time: 3 hours rendering and programming QMK firmware
+current time: 4 hours rendering, programming QMK firmware, and setting up for submission